99ron/fourth-milestone-carpedia/README.md

 ## CSS

 I'm using SCSS to build my css style sheet which has SASS doing the conversion for me.
+Animated CSS by Daniel Eden.
+I love this package and use it with all my projects, if needed it can be amended with javascript to make it run a function when it's finished animating and much more (link below).

 ## JQuery